 With only a few easy-to-find ingredients, you will be shaking up this French Martini cocktail like a pro.

-- Vodka – The best vodka for a French Martini is Tito’s Vodka.
+- Vodka – The best vodka for a French Martini is Tito’s Vodka, like in my white tea shot.

-- Chambord, Chambord is a raspberry liqueur used to make raspberry flavored cocktails.
+- Chambord – Chambordis a black raspberry liqueur used to make raspberry flavored cocktails and shots, like a raspberry lemon drop cocktail and raspberry kamikaze shots!

 What makes the French Martini “French”?